zogzog/cubicweb/doc/book/intro/concepts.rst

 the data model of the instance.
 Entities can be created, displayed, updated and deleted.
 As the default user interface is not very fancy, it is usually necessary to develop your own.

-It is common to run the web engine and the repository in the same process (see instances of type all-in-one above), but this is not a requirement.
-A repository can be set up to be accessed remotely using Pyro (`Python Remote Objects`_) and act as a standalone server, which can be directly accessed or also through a standalone web engine.

 .. _`CRUD`: http://en.wikipedia.org/wiki/Create,_read,_update_and_delete